cfree3/curtisfree.com/about/index.md

 Through Georgia Tech's ["Threads" program][threads], my undergraduate focus areas were _Platforms_ and _Information Internetworks_.
 As a graduate student, I specialized in Information Security.

-My primary interest areas are web development, databases, operating systems, and computer architecture.
+As my studies suggest, I am very interested in information security, computer architectures, operating systems, networking, and the web.
+Professionally, I tie all of these interests together and have a particular focus on secure database designs.
+From a "hobbyist" perspective, I follow the world of mobile technology somewhat closely and am very interested in security on mobile platforms.

-Around the Internet, I sometimes use the alias **ssjlegendx** (a name with roots in my _DragonBall Z_ days but that I've continued to use).
+Around the internet, I might be found using the alias **ssjlegendx** (a name with roots in my _DragonBall Z_ days).
+More recently, I've preferred to use some variation on my actual name.

 <img alt="Rebecca and me..." src="/imgs/wedding.jpg" />

 #### Website

 The simple design of this website was originally based on [LiveJournal][livejournal]'s "Generator" theme.
-The color scheme (particularly the green background) is inspired by that of [claimID][claimid] (and possibly other websites).
+The color scheme (particularly the green background) is inspired by that of sites such as [claimID][claimid].

 Fonts are from [Google Web Fonts][fonts].